mailwatch/MailWatch/README.md

 # MailWatch for MailScanner

+> [!WARNING]
+> **Branch 1.3 - Experimental Version**
+>
+> This branch contains features under active development and may have bugs or unexpected behavior.
+Use at your own risk.
+>
+> Everyone is welcome to test this version and provide feedback, preferably in the form of Pull Requests.
+Your contributions are valuable to improve MailWatch!

 MailWatch for MailScanner is a web-based front-end to MailScanner written in PHP, MySQL, Chart.js and other useful libraries

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.